 2. New York Public Library

-You’ll recognize this building by the lion sculptures guarding its gates.
+You’ll recognize this building by the lion sculptures guarding its gates (see below).
 Step inside to see the grand interior; usually one or two free exhibits will be taking place, drawn from the library’s vast collections.

 Continue walking uptown until you get to 48th Street, home to: